adrianjhpc/cirrus-website/access/index.md

 and EPCC can provide both access to HPC resources and also consultancy to effectively exploit HPC resources.

-For access to Cirrus and EPCC expertise please contact George Graham (<g.graham@epcc.ed.ac.uk>, +44 131 651 3460) and see the [EPCC Accelerator](https://www.epcc.ed.ac.uk/work-us/industry-engagement-programmes/accelerator) page.
+For access to Cirrus and EPCC expertise please contact Thomas Blyth (<t.blyth@epcc.ed.ac.uk>, +44 131 651 3460) and see the [EPCC Accelerator](https://www.epcc.ed.ac.uk/work-us/industry-engagement-programmes/accelerator) page.